TanStack/router/README.md

   <img alt="" src="https://img.shields.io/twitter/follow/tannerlinsley.svg?style=social&label=Follow" />
 </a>

-### ⚛️ React-Location is a modern Router for React
+### ⚛️ React-Location is a modern Router and location API for React

 It's been built with the following considerations in mind: